simov/markdown-viewer/README.md

 - Use the `Markdown/HTML` button to switch between raw markdown and rendered HTML
 - At any point click on the `Defaults` button to reset back the compiler options

+## More Compilers

+Markdown Viewer can be used with any markdown parser/compiler.
+Currently the following compilers are implemented: [marked], [remark], [showdown], [markdown-it], [remarkable], [commonmark], [markdown-js].

+1. Clone the [compilers][compilers] branch
+2. Navigate to `chrome://extensions`
+3. Make sure that the `Developer mode` checkbox is checked at the top
+4. Disable the Markdown Viewer extension downloaded from the Chrome Store
+5. Click on the `Load unpacked extension...` button and select the cloned directory

 ## License